Stuycs-K/final-project-8-siddaramaiaht-whitee/WORKLOG.md

 ### 2023-06-10

 I made my bounce for slanted surfaces work for when the Ball needs to bounce towards the left.

+### 2023-6-11

+I worked on making sure that the Ball does not phase through objects when it is moving slowly.
+I also worked on trying to make it so that the Ball is not pushed downwards by the Flippers.
+I made it so that differently-colored Bells give you different amounts of score and made a high score.
+Added additional instructional text for when you quit a round.
+Made multi mode work better by looping through all the Balls in draw to make sure they all bounce and not just one.